Aruyoru/ArtCommisionRules/README.md

 I will only start a commission after payment has been received.

-Preferably I accept KoFi donations or Stripe, I also support PayPal but only as a last option.
+Preferably I accept [Ko-Fi donations](https://ko-fi.com/aruyoru) or Stripe invoices, I also support PayPal but only as a last option.

 ## Deadlines and waiting times